HugoDrl/zebra/README.md

 # Zebra
 <img src="./logo/zebra.svg" alt="zebra-logo" width="300px"/>
-Zebra is a CLI tool that allows to read, parse and analyse log files to retrieve metrics.
+Zebra is an HTTP tool that allows to read, parse and analyse log files to retrieve metrics.

 ## Behavior
 The behavior of the tool is the following
-Zebra will read one or several log files, given by user.
+Zebra will read one or several log files, given by requests.
 The tool will extract only supported format logs and aggregate them.
 Zebra also shows number of errors encountered during parsing (non existing files, format errors, etc) but does not natively give details on those errors.

 ## Logs Values